-Ask yourself the simple of questions of what’s wrong, how’re you feeling, what do you want or need to feel grounded.
-Setting a word as intention for this time alone might help; such as ‘rest,’ or ‘release.’
-This will encourage your ensuing actions and thoughts to unfold from here.
+Ask yourself the simple questions of ‘what’s wrong?,’ ‘how’re you feeling?,’ or ‘what do you need to feel grounded?.’
+Setting an Intention Word for this time alone might help; such as ‘rest,’ or ‘release.’
+This will encourage your ensuing actions and thoughts to all unfold from here.

 ‘Nothing can bring you peace but yourself.’

 This might sound a little obvious, but let’s unpack it.

 Try and avoid setting demands or expectations for this space.
 Ideas like ‘I better be relaxed by the end of all this,’ will inevitably be soon accompanied by impatient thoughts such as ‘it’s not working!’

 Try and relax your mind by accepting yourself as you are, in the moment.
 A deep intention will help with awareness of your goal and focus you in its direction.
 On the other hand, an expectation will block your experience.
 It will superimpose an idea of what’s ‘meant’ to happen, rather than allowing the spontaneous actuality of a naturally unfolding moment.
 Avoid this, by gently and slowly easing yourself into a state of relaxed attentiveness.